 Caterpillar will showcase four electric prototypes and batteries at the Bauma exhibition.

-Tony Fassino, President of the Construction Industries Group, said, “Caterpillar is well-positioned to help our customers achieveSustainable developmentgoals, including reducing emissions at the worksite.”
-“It's important that we get through today with a variety ofprescriptionMeet customers on their sustainability journeys, including machines using renewable fuels or upgrading fuelefficiencytechnology, as well as support their future as we power the next generation of machines.”
+Tony Fassino, President of the Construction Industries Group, stated: “Caterpillar is fully capable of helping customers achieve..."Sustainable DevelopmentObjectives, including reducing emissions at work sites.”
+“It is important that we adopt various measures today."SolutionsSupporting customers on their sustainability journey, including through the use of machines powered by renewable fuels or improved fuel efficiency.efficiencyThe technology, and supporting their future as we power the next generation of machines.”

 The 301.9 and 906 are expected to be the first commercial models.